apple patient

 How to disable Find My iPhone – the anti-theft protection for your iPhone, iPad or iPod touch

-Under iOS 13 or iPadOS - open the settings of your device.
-Then navigate to the upper area with your name (Apple ID) and then select the menu item "Where is".
-Here you can now tap the bar "Find my iPhone" and then deactivate the function under the same name "Find my iPhone".
-A deleted iPhone can now be activated with a new/different Apple ID.
+On iOS 13 or iPadOS, open your device's Settings.
+Navigate to the top section with your name (Apple ID) and select the "Find My" menu item.
+From there, tap the "Find My iPhone" bar and then deactivate the feature under the same name, "Find My iPhone."
+You can now activate an erased iPhone with a new/different Apple ID.

-Under iOS 12 or older - If you are using an older operating system on your iPhone, iPad or iPod touch, you will have to take a slightly different approach.
-Open the iOS settings and tap on the area with your name (Apple ID).
-Now select the menu item "iCloud" and scroll down.
-Here you will find "Find My iPhone" - open the bar and then deactivate the "Find My iPhone" function.
+On iOS 12 or earlier – If you're using an older operating system on your iPhone, iPad, or iPod touch, you'll need to take a slightly different approach.
+Open iOS Settings and tap the section with your name (Apple ID).
+Now select "iCloud" and scroll down.
+There you'll find "Find My iPhone" – open the bar and then deactivate "Find My iPhone."

 How to delete all data from your iPhone, iPad or iPod touch